 - personality changes

-- trouble speaking
+- difficulty speaking

-- lack of balance
+- poor balance

-- vision troubles
+- changes in vision

-Other common causes and risk factors include:
+Other common causes include:

 - blood clots